justlark/fanjam/README.md

 just configure-env foo
 ```

-This will generate some files.
-Check them into the repo.
+This will generate some files, which can be edited as necessary.
+Check them
+into the repo.

 Create a new app in Fly.io for the NocoDB instance.